Participation in the contest is open to anyone, not only IPMS members.

 The collections are judged on Idea, Building and Presentation.

-Pre-built models are judged on General impression and Detailling.
+Pre-built models are judged on General impression and Detailing.

 For each class a Class winner is selected.
 In addition models may be Commended or Specially Commended.
 These are selected by the main judge.

-Build a Science Fiction model compete in this year’s theme class.
+Build a model on the theme of the journey to compete in this year’s theme class.

 Special prize: “A Connecticut Yankee in King Gustav’s Court Trophy”

-Our transatlantic friends Barry Davidoff and IPMS Connecticut Yankees have, in order to support modelling in general, the modelling of US subjects with a Swedish connection in particular, and tying connections between the continents sponsored the “A Connecticut Yankee in King Gustav’s Court Trophy” (named for the book by Mark Twain), a challenge prize to be awarded each year at 08-Open.
+Our transatlantic friends Barry Davidoff and IPMS Connecticut Yankee have, in order to support modelling in general, the modelling of US subjects with a Swedish connection in particular, and tying connections between the continents, sponsored the “A Connecticut Yankee in King Gustav’s Court Trophy” (named for the book by Mark Twain), a challenge prize to be awarded each year at 08-Open.

 The rules are as follows: The model should be of a US subject with a connection to Sweden.
 It may be a person or a thing that has been born, constructed or produced in the USA, but lived or been used in Sweden, or strongly connected with Sweden through history or recent events.